citruscaviar/online-book-store/README.md

 # Online Bookstore Application

 ## Project Overview

-This project aims to deliver a fully-functional online bookstore application.
-The app allows users to browse, manage shopping carts, and place orders, while admins can manage books, categories, and order statuses.
-The application is developed using Java and Spring Boot and follows a domain-driven design.
+This project aims to deliver a fully functional online bookstore application.
+The app allows users to browse books, manage shopping carts, and place orders, while administrators can manage books, categories, and order statuses.
+The application follows a domain-driven design and is built using **Java** and **Spring Boot**, integrating several modern technologies.
-Below are the core domain models used in the app.

 ## Domain Models
 The following domain models are central to the app:
 - **User**: Stores data about registered users, including authentication details and personal information.
 - **Role**: Represents the user's role in the system (e.g., admin, user).
 - **Book**: Represents a book available for purchase in the store.